 Catch the water show at the Bellagio Fountains

-It’s a fountain show synchronized to the songs of Sinatra, Lady Gaga, the Beatles and more, and it’s one of Sin City’s few free attractions.
+Another great outdoor attraction for these times: The resort’s fountain show is synchronized to the songs of Sinatra, Lady Gaga, the Beatles and more, and it’s one of Sin City’s few free attractions.
 Up the ante by dining al fresco at Spago in the Bellagio and you’ll get a front row, semi-private view of the fountains while you nosh on Wolfgang’s Puck’s signature Italian cuisine.

 Book a room with a Strip view

-Keep the party going long after you return to your room.
-To be clear, not all Strip view rooms are created equal.
+Keep the party going long after you return to your room but keep in mind, not all Strip-view rooms are created equal.
 Here are some good ones: A Strip view room at Mandalay Bay on the south end of town means having the entire Strip laid bare before you; if you want a view of the “Manhattan” skyline, book a Strip view room at MGM Grand.

-The only thing rowdier than a Vegas nightclub is a Vegas pool party.
-BYO tiny bikini (the smaller, the better) or swim trunks and head to one of the many daytime pool parties for some major day drinking and flirting.
-For a super booze-filled afternoon, visit MGM Grand’s Wet Republic party, where the champagne is always flowing from their 95-foot-long bar; the Wynn’s 60,000-sq ft space is one of the top spots to do it, and they often have celebrity DJs on hand to pump up the volume.
+Pool parties are a Vegas staple but, unfortunately, most remain closed due to the virus, while a handful of others have reopened as adult pools and lounges.
+But once things return to normal, you’ll see that the only thing rowdier than a Vegas nightclub is a Vegas pool party.
+The MGM Grand’s Wet Republic party is one option, where the flirtatious fun in the sun includes champagne that’s always flowing from their 95-foot-long bar; the Wynn’s 60,000-square-foot space is one of the top spots to do it, and they often have celebrity DJs on hand to pump up the volume.
 Dress code: Fashionable swimwear.